lelou6666/WavesOfWhat/1-FetchData/readme.txt

 Then it turns out almost every Army Professional from F2 has a *twin* in one of the earlier volumes:
 > python List_twins.py MilitaryMen_TimePlace.csv >mmTwins.txt
-We remove all of them, and don't use F2.
+We remove all of them, and don't use volume F2.

-Note one person in MilitaryMen has an invalid date of birth: 1869-2-29 There was no Feb 29 in 1969, this person was commented out by Fetch_from_cura.free.fr.py
+Note one person in MilitaryMen has an invalid date of birth: 1869-2-29 There was no Feb 29 in 1869, this person was commented out by Fetch_from_cura.free.fr.py

-Finally, we split three *_TimePlace.csv files into trn_* and tst_* as shown at the end of Fetch_from_cura.free.fr.py